barryclark/jekyll-now/_posts/2019-06-24-presenting-the-cncf-end-user-awards-kubecon-cloudnativecon-shanghai.md

 ---

 At KubeCon CloudNativeCon Shanghai, I presented the End User Award 2019 to DiDi.
 I also chose to do this in Mandarin, which I've been learning for about eight months.

+> Hi everyone, I’m Cheryl Hung, the Director of Ecosystem at the CNCF.
+We created the End User Awards to recognize the value that end users contribute to the cloud native ecosystem.
+The CNCF End User Community covers retail, finance, academia, and more.
+>
+> Last year, the End User Community chose Bloomberg and JD.com to receive the End User Award.
+Based on their usage, impact and contributions, I’m very pleased to announce that the winner of the End User Award 2019 is DiDi!
+Many congratulations!
+We’re impressed by DiDi’s continued commitment to the community.
+>
+> Please welcome 王蕴博, who will say a few words on behalf of DiDi.
+>
+> Thanks, congratulations again!

 Although I'm obviously not a native speaker (my parents are from Hong Kong), people told me afterwards it was clear and understandable, and that they appreciated the effort.
 I was very happy!